 Proceed straight ahead over the speed bumps forming 2 lanes, LEFT SIDE for parking and RIGHT SIDE for carpool.
 Stop for pedestrians in the crosswalk.
 We ask that you only park in marked spaces.
 NO PARKING at anytime is allowed along the curb.

 Please remember that it is important to get your child to school on time.
 Those first few minutes of the morning set the tone for the rest of your child’s day at school.
 Children who are chronically late can have difficulty adjusting to the routine and activities of the day.
 Tardiness is also disruptive to the whole class.

 If you choose to use the morning and / or afternoon carpool, please read the following information carefully:

 2. Carpool is NO CELL PHONE ZONE.
 Your attention is very important to ensure the safety of your child and others.
 Have your child ready to get out on the right passenger side of the car.

-3. Before getting in the carpool line, please have finished breakfast, have shoes & jacket on, schoolbag packed, etc.
+3. Do not get in the carpool line until: If your child is eating anything - they are done, have shoes & jacket on, schoolbag packed, etc.

 Adjustment to School